dcurrie/nelua-bbtree/docs/Nelua_observations.md

 ## Doubly linked lists

 I prefer the circular version.
-There are fewer special cases to worry about (like head and tail NILs), and any node can be a fast way in, and any node can be left as the only remaining piece of the list.
-It is better suited to my use-case.
+There are fewer special cases to worry about (like head and tail NILs), any node can be a fast way into the list, and any node can be left as the only remaining piece of the list, as I did with the `wbtrootT` records.
+It is just better suited to my use-case, so I didn't use the `list` standard library.

 ## Type System and Generics